waku-org/specs/standards/application/reliable-channel-api.md

       causal_history_size:
         type: uint
         description: "The number of recent messages to include in causal history.
 Passed to the underlying SDS MessageChannel."
-      bloom_filter_size:
+      timeout_for_lost_messages_ms:
         type: uint
-        description: "The size of the bloom filter for probabilistic acknowledgments.
+        description: "The time in milliseconds after which a message dependency that could not be resolved is marked as irretrievable.
+Disabled if undefined or 0.
+Passed to the underlying SDS MessageChannel."
+      possible_acks_threshold:
+        type: uint
+        description: "How many possible acknowledgments (bloom filter hits) does it take to consider it a definitive acknowledgment.
 Passed to the underlying SDS MessageChannel."

   ChannelId:
     type: string